 Councilmember Veranth recommended they pass this and then ask the Planning Commission to look into multiple adjacent parcels owned by the same person.

-Councilmember Ellis made a motion to replace subsection C 153.119 of Ordinance 2024-1 with the amended wording C as proposed in the document.
+Councilmember Ellis made a motion to replace subsection C in 153.119 of Ordinance 2024-1 with the amended wording C as proposed in the document.
 Seconded by Councilmember Veranth.
-All voted
+All voted Aye.
+Motion passed unanimously.

-Councilmember Veranth motioned to adopt ordinance 2024-1 an ordinance changing lot size requirements in the LDR and GMU Zonging Districts as amended by the previous action.
+Councilmember Veranth motioned to adopt ordinance 2024-1 an ordinance changing lot size requirements in the LDR and GMU Zoning Districts, as amended by the previous action.
 Seconded by Councilmember Ellis.
 All voted Aye.
 Motion passed unanimously.

 Meeting protocols discussion- Timelines of when the draft agenda needs to go out, when documents will be accepted by, format of documents, etc. Clerk LeFevre opened a discussion about how new members felt about the procedures pertaining to the meeting and requested that submitted documents be named in a certain format based on the date as year.date.month of submission followed by the name of the document for ease of record keeping and organization.
 She suggested they set deadlines for submission of certain documents pertaining to meetings.